 Mind that Haflinger horses come in a chestnut color only.
-However, you may expect different shades of the color.
+However, you may expect different shades of color.
 These include light gold and pale chestnut.
 For instance, dark liver chestnut is called chocolate color.
-The breed usually has a golden chestnut coat and cream or white mane and tail.
+The breed usually has a rich golden chestnut coat and cream or white mane and tail.
 There are also white markings on the equine’s head and lower legs (white socks).

 6. Horse or Pony?

 The Haflinger breed has a compact body.
 Some people tend to think it’s a pony breed.
 It makes sense as pony ancestors are recorded in the pedigree.
 But the truth is the Haflinger is a horse breed.

 The average height of the Haflinger horse is 13.2 to 15 hands.
 Most equines that are lower than 14.2 hands are referred to as ponies.
 But there are several exceptions, and the Haflinger is considered a horse.
 Besides, the breed is more horse-like according to its behavior and temperament.
 The animals with a steady nature are willing to work and train.